SimranC04/Computational-Modeling-of-Diabetic-Heart-Cells/README.md

 ```

 ### Merge Requsts
-Once you have pushed to your own branch you can create a pr
+Once you have pushed to your own branch you can create a pr for changes to merge them into main.

 ## Contributors